 Did you know that the CBD product market is projected to reach $20 billion in sales by 2024?
 Twenty BILLION!

-It’s certainly a hot market and if you’re an eCommerce retailer selling CBD products, then this is the post for you.
+It’s certainly a hot market, and if you’re an eCommerce retailer selling CBD products, this is the post for you.
 (Don’t worry — you can still take away some solid info about shipping regulated products, even if you don’t sell CBD!).

-While CBD is obviously growing fast in popularity, eCommerce sellers may still be struggling with the best way to ship these products while following all relevant regulations across state and country lines.
-ShipperHQ is here to help you sharpen your CBD shipping strategy and give you some guidance on how you can grow your business along with the booming market.
+While CBD is growing fast in popularity, eCommerce sellers may still need help with the best way to ship these products while following all relevant regulations across state and country lines.
+ShipperHQ is here to help you sharpen your CBD shipping strategy and CBD shipping policy and guide you on how to grow your business along with the booming market.

 What Exactly Am I Allowed to Ship?

 Let’s jump right in with the basics.
 CBD (aka cannabidiol) is derived from the cannabis plant but is typically sold without or with low amounts of THC (aka tetrahydrocannabinol — the psychoactive element part of the cannabis plant).

 CBD can be extracted and formulated in many ways, but it must be derived from the hemp plant for selling and shipping purposes.
 Additionally, it is federally legal to ship CBD extracts within the United States as long as it contains less than 0.3% of THC within the product.

 Factors to Consider When Shipping CBD